la2050/archive/_projects/2015/el-dorado-park-project-stormwater-arroyo.md

    o Hollywood United Neighborhood Council – the neighborhood council in which this project is located.

    If awarded, the full $100,000 would be allocated to the MRCA to implement the park project.
 Our agency and community partners would continue to participate in the planning, design and implementation of the project.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total estimated cost to construct the Franklin-Ivar Park project is $1.6 million.
-We currently have $1.2 million in funding from California State Parks Proposition 84 grant and California Natural Resource Agency through an Urban Greening grant.
-The requested $100,000 will help MRCA to supplement the funding shortfall and allow us to construct the park sooner.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  1. Project Management / Construction Management : $20,000
-   2. Site Preparation : $10,000
-   3. Adventure Play Area : $35,000
-   4. Fencing/Gate(s): $25,000
-   5. Electrical: $10,000
 How do you plan to scale the success of your proposal?: >- The obvious measure of the park’s success will be its frequent use by the public and the simple fact that this currently vacant and derelict site will